Anna Zatorska Piotrkowska

 “The [Polish] men still had to work, digging, but there was no food.
 I only remember the hunger.
 We stayed in little huts.
 The floor was the ground.
-The [local] people grew cotton, and fed their stock with square biscuits that they made from the husks, pressed together and the oil squeezed out, to feed the stock.
-We had to go and steal that.
-When we ate it we were so constipated, we were bleeding, but there was nothing else to eat.
+The [local] people grew cotton, and fed their stock with square biscuits that they made from the husks, pressed together with the oil squeezed out.
+There was nothing else to eat, so we stole some of those biscuits.
+They made us so constipated, we were bleeding.

 “That was the toughest time and my father said, ‘That’s it.
 We are going back to Russia.
 Let’s go back while we have our lives.’”